mrzhouwalle/My_GitRepos/LearGit/readme.txt

+1、Git is a version control system.
+2、Git is free software.

-Git is a distributed version control system.
+3、Git is a distributed version control system.
-Git is free software distributed under the GPL.
+4、Git is free software distributed under the GPL.